 This report provides context for the potential impact of using time-of-use emission factors to reduce emissions associated with electricity use in buildings.

-Connor is an Associate in RMI’s Buildings Practice.
+Connor is an Associate in RMI’s Carbon-Free Buildings Practice.
 His work is focused on the Pathways to Zero Initiative where he supports the adoption of grid-interactive efficient buildings (GEBs).
 He helps shape the vision for two-way grid-interactive buildings and formulates value propositions for grid and building owners alike.

 Prior to joining RMI, Connor helped launch a systems integration startup based in New York City.
 He has a background in energy optimization strategies, design engineering, and building automation solutions for mission critical facilities and large commercial real estate.

 B.S.
 Computer Science, Duke University